 Complete Roof & Waterproofing Testing Services: Infrared and Capacitance

-Leak Doctor™ perform also a non-destructive inspection to confirm the presence of moisture by using an advanced technology called electric capacitance/impedance testing, that sends an electric current into the roof and is based on the material’s ability to store electrical energy.
+Leak Doctor™ also performs a non-destructive inspection to confirm the presence of moisture by using an advanced technology called electric capacitance/impedance testing, which sends an electric current into the roof and is based on the material’s ability to store electrical energy.
 If there is moisture within the roof system, the dielectric properties will provide higher readings than a dry material would.

 Capacitance surveys can be performed with a hand-held device that is normally utilized for confirmation in conjunction with infrared or nuclear scans or on leak investigations for small isolated areas.